egcnetwork/EthereumGamblingContracts/README.md

 ##### END

-Please submit any issues to our GitHub, and feel free to contact development@EGC.IO with any issues.
+Please submit any issues to our GitHub, and feel free to contact tech@egc.network with any issues.

 If you are privacy centric, please use our PGP Key below.